 In a nutshell, the ancient Celtic Christian communities were isolated from the European influences of power and politics, and therefore enjoyed a love of the Gospel without an agenda.
 In Celtic theology, the fall of Adam and Eve represented a veil cast between mankind and God, and the consequences described in Genesis 3:14-19 did not include a complete separation from God.
-If one reads the Old Testament, it is plain to see even from the time of Cain and Abel God's relationship with man and creation.
+If one reads the Old Testament without denominational prejudice, it is plain to see even from the time of Cain and Abel God maintained an active, Fatherly relationship with man and creation.

-So the Celtic Christian communities enjoyed an equality between men and women unheard of on the European continent, a love and respect for nature as a gift from God and a means to know Him more intimately, and an absence of "original sin" - rather, the Celtic Christian knew that Christ saved them from themselves and not a generational curse.
+The Celtic Christian communities enjoyed an equality between men and women unheard of on the European continent, a love and respect for nature as a gift from God and a means to know Him more intimately.
+In regards to "original sin," the Celtic Christian knew that Christ saved them from themselves and their inevitable attraction to rebellion.
 A great analogy would be to see a baby and believe you are looking into the face of the divine.
 In a few years, you could look at the same child and know he needed a Savior.
 The Celts had an unmatched devotion to the saving work of Christ on the cross.
-They simply saw that the world needed saving because of the propensity of mankind to choose evil and not because mankind was inherently evil.
+They simply believed that the world needed saving because of the propensity of mankind to choose evil and not because mankind was inherently evil.
+The sacrifice of Jesus both to become a human being, to live a sinless and perfect life, and to suffer as the Lamb for of our sins was a work completed at the cross when Jesus uttered, "It is finished!"
+(John, 19:30).
+At the Resurrection, our Savior proved He had conquered death and restored mankind to fellowship with the Trinity.
+It is our joy to bring the Kingdom of God to fruition in the here and now, in the hearts and minds of all people.

 WHY WE ARE CELTIC: